Women in ancient Rome: In business

 Unlike landholding, industry was not considered an honorable profession for those of senatorial rank.
 Cicero suggested that in order to gain respectability a merchant should buy land.
 Attitudes changed during the Empire, however, and Claudius created legislation to encourage the upper classes to engage in shipping.
 Women of the upper classes are documented as owning and running shipping corporations.

 Trade and manufacturing are not well represented in Roman literature, which was produced for and largely by the elite, but funerary inscriptions sometimes record the profession of the deceased, including women.
 Women are known to have owned and operated brick factories.
 A woman might develop skills to complement her husband's trade, or manage aspects of his business.
 Artemis the gilder was married to Dionysius the helmet maker, as indicated by a curse tablet asking for the destruction of their household, workshop, work, and livelihood.
 The status of ordinary women who owned a business seems to have been regarded as exceptional.
 Laws during the Imperial period aimed at punishing women for adultery exempted those "who have charge of any business or shop" from prosecution.

+Funeral monuments, inscriptions and other archeological remains demonstrate that women could be active within a number of different professions and in the business world: from builders to factory workers, from market sellers of anything from beans to nails to perfumer, business agent and medical doctor.

+The ancient Roman city of Pompeii, which gives an unusually rich documentation of women's range of professions and business opportunities, gives a number of examples of individual Roman women with a wide range of professions.
+A number of businesswomen are noted among the citizens of Pompeii.
+Among them were Naevoleia Tyche, a former slave, businesswoman and investor, who became rich enough to build a magnificent grave monument; the real estate owner and landlord Julia Felix; the money lender Faustilla; the vine producer Caesia Helpis, whose vines were sold by the female vine merchant Vibia; the fish sauce seller Umbricia Fortunata; the perfumer Gavia Severa; the very successful Eumachia, who was both the owner of a factory as well as a priestess and the benefactor of a professional guild organization; and Flavia Seia Isaurica, who was active in the brick industry in the 140s.

 Some typical occupations for a woman would be wet nurse, actress, dancer or acrobat, prostitute, and midwife—not all of equal respectability.
 Prostitutes and performers such as actresses were stigmatized as infames, people who had recourse to few legal protections even if they were free.
 Inscriptions indicate that a woman who was a wet nurse (nutrix) would be quite proud of her occupation.
 Women could be scribes and secretaries, including "girls trained for beautiful writing", that is, calligraphers.
 Pliny gives a list of female artists and their paintings.